clij/clij-docs/reference.md

 ## CLIJ_mean3DSphere

-Computes the local meanSphere average of a pixels spherical neighborhood.
+Computes the local mean average of a pixels spherical neighborhood.
 The spheres size is specified by its half-width, half-height and half-depth (radius).

 **Parameters**: Image source, Image destination, Number radiusX, Number radiusY, Number radiusZ